Decorative neutral curve divider

 For instance, if a role offers a base salary of $60,000 and an on-target commission of $40,000, your OTE is $100,000.
 This means if you hit 100% of your sales quota, you can expect to earn $100,000 that year.
 Companies create these targets to align individual performance with broader business goals.
 Using tools that streamline your workflow, like an AI-powered deal desk solution, can help you meet these targets more efficiently by speeding up responses to RFPs and other sales documents.

-OTE vs. Guaranteed Salary: What's the Difference?
+On-Target Earnings vs. Base Salary: What's the Real Difference?

 When you see a job posting with a high OTE, it’s easy to get excited.
 But it’s important to understand that On-Target Earnings are different from a traditional, guaranteed salary.
 Think of OTE as your total potential pay package if you hit all your performance goals for the year.
 It’s a combination of a steady, predictable salary and a variable amount that depends entirely on your success.
 This structure is standard in sales because it directly rewards you for the results you produce, creating a powerful link between your effort and your paycheck.